jasalmeron/java-platform-group-challenge/README.md

 ![private subnet](screenshots/OKE_private_subnet.jpeg)

 ### 3.4 Create MySQL database
-- After having our OKE cluster created, click on the 'hamburguer' menu ico in the upper left corner of the page and go to "Databases" > "DB Systems" (or alternatively search 'DB Systems' in the search box)
+- After having our OKE cluster created, click on the 'hamburguer' menu ico in the upper left corner of the page and go to "Databases" > "DB Systems" (or alternatively search 'DB Systems' in the search box):
 ![Hamburguer menu DB Systems](screenshots/Hamburguer_menu_DB_Systems.png)
-- Click create database and fill the field "Name" with a name for the database, e.g. taskmanager_mysql.
-Select "Standalone option" and fill the "Create administrator credentials" section witha username and a password.
+- Click "Create DB system" and fill the field "Name" with a name for the database, e.g. taskmanager_mysql.
+Select "Standalone option" and fill the "Create administrator credentials" section with a username and a password.
 Remember them or save them in a secure place, you'll need them later.
 In the "Configure networking section" select the Virtual cloud network (VCN) that was created for the OKE cluster and select the private subnet that was created within that VCN.
 ![create mysql credentials top](screenshots/create_mysql_top.png)
 ![create mysql credentials and networking](screenshots/create_mysql_credentials_and_networking.jpeg)
-- Leave the rest of the options as they are and click on create button.
+- Leave the rest of the options as they are and click on the create button.
-- Once is created in DB Systems page you should see the name of the database introduced in the previous step, click on it and copy the "Private IP address" value:
+- Once is created in the "DB Systems" page you should see the name of the database introduced in the previous step, click on it and copy the "Private IP address" value:
 [created mysql private ip address value](screenshots/created_mysql_private_ip_address.jpeg)

 ### 3.5 Configure secrets in Vault